 Complete bike maintenance tips: From tires to brakes

-1: How Often Should I Wash my Bike?
+1: How Often Should You Wash Your Bike

 It's generally a good idea to clean your bike after cycling in the rain, especially if the rain was accompanied by mud or debris on the road.
 Rainwater itself won't cause significant harm to your bike, but the water can carry dirt, grime, and other contaminants that can accumulate on your bike's components and cause corrosion or damage over time if left uncleaned.
 If you only have rode the bike in dry conditions, it's possible to hold off and wash after 3 to 4 bike rides.